It has been a buzzing topic in digital marketing for years, but what is SEO?

 Instead, focus on the following best practice or White Hat SEO techniques.
 It might take a little longer to see the results, but they’ll be much more sustainable and ensure that your website consistently ranks well on SERPs.

 Keywords are one of the most powerful tools in your SEO arsenal.
-They ensure that your content gets noticed by the right people at the right time.
+They ensure that your content gets noticed by the right people at the right time by signposting the relevance to search terms.
 They also ensure that search engines continue to provide their users with high-quality and relevant results.

-The first stage of keyword research is trying to understand the mentality of the prospects who are trying to find your products or content.
-The better you know your customer profiles, the easier this will be.
-Try to think about the kind of language that they’re likely to use in their searches.
+- The first stage of keyword research is trying to understand the mentality of the prospects who are trying to find your products or content.
+As we’ve already mentioned, the better you know your customers, the easier this will be.
+Try to think about the kind of language that they’re likely to use in their searches and target these as keywords.

-Next, try to come up with some relevant search terms that you’d like to rank for.
-The best way to do this is to come up with 5-10 categories (known as topic buckets) and fill each with a range of keywords.
+- Next, come up with some relevant search terms that you’d like to rank for.
+The best way to do this is to list 5-10 categories (known as topic buckets) and fill each with a range of keywords.
 Try to use a combination of short tail (one word) and long tail (phrases) keywords.
 For instance “boots” is a short tail keyword while “best boots for hiking” is a long tail keyword.

 Keyword research should also include looking at how well your competitors rank for the keywords you’ve chosen.
 Highly relevant yet low-competition keywords are more likely to get your brand noticed.